-- An OLA offers students in your course the perspective of an experienced student in class discussions.
+- An OLA offers students in your course the perspective of an experienced student.

-- Through a peer tutoring model, OLAs can and build community among online students.
+- Through a peer tutoring model, OLAs can build community among online students.

 - It can help expose students to tutoring who may not seek it otherwise.

-- OLAs are CAPS employees and thus your department does not inquire any cost in you having one for your course.
+- OLAs are CAPS employees and thus your department does not incur any cost in you having one for your course.

-Please contact Dayra Fallad-Mendoza, Program Specialist for Online Learning at CAPS at 505-277-7059 or send her an email.
+- Please contact Dayra Fallad-Mendoza, CAPS Program Specialist for Online Learning at 505-277-7059 or email@example.com.

 - You can also speak with your Extended Learning Course Designer to see if an OLA is a good fit for your course.